Gemography Community Survey 2021

-Last month, we conducted an informal survey among Gemography members and community to identify the most used programming languages, tools, frameworks and apps.
+Last month, we conducted an informal survey among Gemography fellows to identify the most used programming languages, tools, frameworks and apps.
 We're excited today to share with you the results!

-The results of this survey reflect the answers of our community members (30+) working at different companies, building different software platforms, using different tools & technologies.
+The results of this survey reflect the answers of our fellows working at different companies, building different software platforms, using different tools & technologies.

 Little disclaimer though, like almost all informal surveys, the results are to be taken with a grain of salt.